Samuel Goldwyn: The Samuel Goldwyn Company

 Several years after the senior Goldwyn's death, his son, Samuel Jr., initiated an independent film and television distribution company dedicated to preserving the integrity of Goldwyn's ambitions and work.
 The company's assets were later acquired by Orion Pictures, and in 1997, passed on to Orion's parent company, Metro-Goldwyn-Mayer.
-Several years later, the Samuel Goldwyn Jr. Family Trust and Warner Bros. acquired the rights to all the Goldwyn-produced films except The Hurricane, which was returned to MGM subsidiary United Artists.
+Several years later, the Samuel Goldwyn Jr. Family Trust and Warner Bros. acquired the rights to all the Goldwyn-produced films except The Hurricane, which was returned to the MGM subsidiary United Artists.

 Goldwynisms

-Goldwyn was also known for his malapropisms, paradoxes, and other speech errors called 'Goldwynisms' ("a humorous statement or phrase resulting from the use of incongruous or contradictory words, situations, idioms, etc.") and was frequently quoted.
+Goldwyn was also known for his malapropisms, paradoxes, and other speech errors called 'Goldwynisms' ("a humorous statement or phrase resulting from the use of incongruous or contradictory words, situations, idioms, etc.").
 For example, he was reported to have said, "I don't think anybody should write his autobiography until after he's dead." and "Include me out."
+However, Goldwynisms were the inventions of humorists and newspaper editors.
+While Goldwyn was entertained by the misquotations at first, he eventually became irritated by the cumulative depiction of himself as a man who frequently misspoke.
+Many famous "Goldwynisms" predate Goldwyn's career as circulated witticism.

-Some famous Goldwyn quotations are misattributions.
-For example, the statement attributed to Goldwyn that "a verbal contract isn't worth the paper it's written on" is a well-documented misreporting of an actual quote praising the trustworthiness of a colleague: "His verbal contract is worth more than the paper it's written on".
+For example, the statement attributed to Goldwyn that "a verbal contract isn't worth the paper it's written on" is a misreporting of someone else's quote praising the trustworthiness of a colleague: "His verbal contract is worth more than the paper it's written on".
 The identity of the colleague is variously reported as Joseph M. Schenck or Joseph L. Mankiewicz.
 Goldwyn himself was reportedly aware of—and pleased by—the misattribution.

 Upon being told that a book he had purchased for filming, The Well of Loneliness, couldn't be filmed because it was about lesbians, he reportedly replied: "That's all right, we'll make them Hungarians."
 The same story was told about the 1934 rights to The Children's Hour with the response "That's okay; we'll turn them into Armenians."

 In the Grateful Dead's "Scarlet Begonias", the line "I ain't often right, but I've never been wrong" appears in the bridge.
 This is similar to Goldwyn's "I'm willing to admit that I may not always be right, but I am never wrong."